MuhammadHamzaSajjad274/MedOrch-AI-Medical-Decision-Support-System/README.md

-# 🏥 Multi-Agent Medical Assistant
+# 🏥MedOrch AI Medical Decision Support System

 > A production-style AI health platform combining **multi-agent orchestration**, **RAG**, **medical imaging**, **voice interaction**, and **authenticated patient context** — built end-to-end as a full-stack ML engineering showcase.

-> ⚠️ **Disclaimer:** For educational and informational use only.
+>  **Disclaimer:** For educational and informational use only.
 Not a substitute for a licensed clinician or medical device.

 ---